preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 ## Testing Preact Hooks

-The testing library project hosts another module that can be used to test [hooks](/guide/v10/hooks) in isolation.
-It's called [@testing-library/preact-hooks](https://github.com/testing-library/preact-hooks-testing-library).
-It needs to be installed separately.
+The testing-library project hosts another module that can be used to test [hooks](/guide/v10/hooks) in isolation.
+It's called [@testing-library/preact-hooks](https://github.com/testing-library/preact-hooks-testing-library) and it needs to be installed separately.

 ```bash
 npm install --save-dev @testing-library/preact-hooks
 ```

-Imagine a `useCounter` hook (I know we love counters!), that we want to test:
+Imagine that we want to re-use the counter functionality for multiple components (I know we love counters!) and have extracted it to a hook.
+And we now want to test it.

 ```jsx
 import { useState, useCallback } from 'preact/hooks';